smolnar/blog/_posts/2016-02-12-secure-your-api-authentication.md

 title: Secure Your API Authentication
 ---

-Judging from numerous different APIs I've used, many of them lacked good authentication principles along with not so great assumptions about security, and often about url formats and versioning.
-Mine included.
+Judging from numerous different APIs I've used, many of them lacked good authentication principles along with not so great security and often url formats and versioning.
+Not to be mistaken, mine included.

 [Hypermedia, REST and HTTP](http://blog.steveklabnik.com/posts/2011-07-03-nobody-understands-rest-or-http) are still bit misunderstood and many developers out there apply their own conclusions about how the authentication and versioning should look like, e.g. `/api/v1/posts.json?api_key=KEY`.
 But that's a whole another topic.
 Let's focus on authentication for now.